saren98/dvwa-sql-injection-demo/README.md

 The application returned multiple user records instead of a single record.

-This confirms the SQL Injection vulnerability is present when security level is set to Low.
+This confirms that the SQL Injection vulnerability is present when the security level is set to Low.

 ---